Qiyiiii/py_g22/README.md

 Help: If you do not see updates to your age or location, ensure that your age is 18 or older and you’ve entered a valid U.S. zip code.

 ### Customizing preferences
-At chill, we tailor recommendations based on TV tastes, distance, and age difference.
+At chill, we tailor recommendations based on similairty of TV interests, geographic distance, and age similarity.
 To adjust how important these factors are to you, visit the "Preferences" page and click "Edit" to rate them on a scale from 1 (not important) to 10 (very important).
 We will adjust your algorithm based on the proportion of these ratings.

 ### Deleting your profile
 We’re sorry to see you go!
 To delete your profile, click "Delete User" in the bottom left corner of the profile page and confirm by clicking "Ok."